deseven/1000xTRANSLATE/README.md

 ## Installation & Usage
 More thorough instruction will come later, when things are a bit more stable.

-For now:
+### Installation
-1. Clone this repo to somewhere.
+1. Clone this repo.
 2. Install bash, node, python, uv.
 3. Copy [Google Sheets document](https://docs.google.com/spreadsheets/d/10KcHa_iS_RSgsVauCDe6EKbskN4iZfaT9PPjdGJk--4/edit?usp=sharing) under your name.
-4. Set up [a service account](https://console.cloud.google.com/), get a JSON file with credentials, share the document you copied with this service account's email.
+4. Set up [a service account](https://console.cloud.google.com/) (google "How to get service account to access google sheets" if you're not sure how to do that), get a JSON file with credentials, share the document you copied with this service account's email.
 5. Copy `.env.example` to `.env` and edit it.
 6. Run `npm run check` to see if anything is wrong.
 7. Run `npm run install` to install all needed internal dependencies.

+### Usage
-8. Run `npm run init` to export what we need from the game, parse it an upload to the Google Sheets document.
+ - Run `npm run init` to export what we need from the game, parse it an upload to the Google Sheets document.
+Don't be afraid to re-run it, it won't overwrite your translation.
-9. Run `npm run build` to download current translation from the Google Sheet document and import it to the game files.
+ - Run `npm run build` to download current translation from the Google Sheet document and import it to the game files.
+Repeat every time you want to test your translation.
+ - See `npm run` for more commands (for advanced users).

 ## Thanks